8891689/cashaddr/README.md

 CashAddr Library (cashaddr.h, cashaddr.c) Detailed Documentation

-###1.
-Introduction
+1. Introduction

 This is a C library designed for encoding and decoding Bitcoin Cash (BCH) addresses in the CashAddr format.

- CashAddr is a more modern and user-friendly BCH address format, intended to reduce the likelihood of errors when users copy and paste addresses.
+CashAddr is a modern and user-friendly BCH address format intended to reduce errors when users copy and paste addresses.
 The library provides two core functions: decode_cashaddr and encode_cashaddr, for decoding and encoding CashAddr addresses, respectively.

- It also includes a series of internal helper functions to perform the underlying bitwise operations, checksum calculations, and Base32 conversions.
+It also includes internal helper functions to perform the underlying bitwise operations, checksum calculations, and Base32 conversions.

-###2.
-Why CashAddr?
+2. Why CashAddr?

 The traditional BCH address format (usually starting with '1' or '3') is based on Base58Check encoding, which is prone to visual ambiguity (e.g., uppercase 'I' and lowercase 'l', the digit '0' and uppercase 'O').

 CashAddr addresses these issues by: